Shanedell/openshift4-mirror-go/README.md

   openshift4_mirror bundle [flags]

 Flags:
       --catalog-version string                  version of images to use for catalogs --catalogs strings                        the catalog(s) content to download. catalogs: [redhat-operators, certified-operators, redhat-marketplace, community-operators]. defaults to all
-  -h, --help                     help for bundle
-      --platform string          target platform for install. platforms: [aws, azure, gcp, metal, openstack, vmware] --skip-catalogs            skip downloading of catalog content
+      --certified-operator-index-image string   version of image to use for certified-operator catalogs --community-operator-index-image string   version of image to use for community-operator catalogs -h, --help                                    help for bundle -v, --openshift-version string                the OpenShift version (e.g. 4.5.11) --platform string                         target platform for install. platforms: [aws, azure, gcp, metal, openstack, vmware]
+      --pull-secret string                      the content of your pull secret (can be found at https://cloud.redhat.com/openshift/install/pull-secret)
+      --redhat-marketplace-index-image string   version of image to use for redhat-marketplace catalogs --redhat-operator-index-image string      version of image to use for redhat-operator catalogs --skip-catalogs                           skip downloading of catalog content
       --skip-existing                           skip downloading content that already exists on disk (default true) --skip-release                            skip downloading of release content
       --skip-rhcos                              skip downloading of RHCOS image

 Global Flags:
       --bundle-dir string             directory to save downloaded content -c, --containerRuntime string       container runtime. supported options [docker, podman]. if not specified, code looks for both and uses whichever is found first.
-      --containerRuntimePath string   full to container runtime. needed if executable not in /usr/bin or /usr/local/bin -v, --openshift-version string      the OpenShift version (e.g. 4.5.11) --pre-release                   pre-release version of OpenShift
+      --containerRuntimePath string   full to container runtime. needed if executable not in /usr/bin or /usr/local/bin --pre-release                   pre-release version of OpenShift -r, --target-registry string        target registry to tag the image with (default "example.registry.com")
-      --pull-secret string            the content of your pull secret (can be found at https://cloud.redhat.com/openshift/install/pull-secret)
-  -r, --target-registry string        target registry to tag the image with (default "example.registry.com")
 ```